pinecone-io/canopy/README.md

 canopy upsert /path/to/data_directory/file.jsonl
 ```

-Canopy support single or mulitple files in jsonl or praquet format.
+Canopy supports files in `jsonl` or `parquet` format.
 The documents should have the following schema:

 ```
 +----------+--------------+--------------+---------------+